‘We are at a standstill’: Columbia residents fed up with little action on gun violence

 She pointed to two recent shootings.

 Following the November shooting, Wilson-Kleekamp said, some of the blame for the shooting was directed toward the club’s Black owner.
-But that criticism was not put on the white bar owner after the January shooting.
+But that criticism was not put on the white bar owner after the January shooting, she said.

 “We can blame Black people for that shooting, but when it happened a few weeks later outside a bar that white people go to, they’re silent,” Wilson-Kleekamp said.

-Note: Editor's note: This story is part of the Missouri Gun Violence Project, a partnership of the Kansas City Star and Report for America.